hieunc229/jsSnippet-chrome-extension/readme.md

 3. Copy and paste the code from the example file
 3. Click `Create`

+## Twitter - follow members in a list

+This task will list, follow all members in a Twitter list and repeat.
+There are also a few configurations to avoid flusing too many activity too quick.

+To use the task, create a task from the `twitter-follow-list.js` file:

+1. From your Twitter profile, navigate to `Following` section
+2. Open `JS Snippet` panel and click `[start]` on the task name
+3. Sit and look, it will automatically confirm unfollowing too

 ## Twitter - unfollow non-follower

 This task will find and unfollow any one who are not following you.

 To use the task, create a task from the `twitter-unfollow.js` file: